conduktor/testing-docs-archive/docs/features/building-tests/tasks/consumer-task.md

 ## Create a consumer task

 For this exercise, we will assume you have already added a [simple Produce task](producer-task#create-a-simple-produce-task) to your test scenario.
-We will consume the message configured in the Producer task.&#x20;
+We will consume the message configured in the Producer task.

 :::info
 **Note: When producing and consuming from the same topic**

-To ensure the consumer task is subscribed when the message is produced, these tasks must be configured in **parallel**.&#x20;
+To ensure the consumer task is subscribed when the message is produced, these tasks must be configured in **parallel**.
 :::

 From inside the editor view, select the **Scenario Start** button and select **Consumer** from the dropdown menu.